top of page

 In environments where there isn't enough space to view the full stick and all cables in one photo, we take a split midspan shot.
 We use a measured height in the first photo to more accurately calibrate the second photo.

-As the second crew member places the stick at the pole, the SLR operator will get a "height shot" at a 45-degree angle to the pole.
-It is important for the small camera operator to keep the stick straight against the pole with all height targets facing the SLR operator.
+As the second crew member places the stick at the pole, the DSLR operator will get a "height shot" at a 45-degree angle to the pole.
+Two details are crucial at this step: it's important for the DSLR operator to stand at a distance from the pole that is equal to its height and for the small camera operator to keep the stick straight and right up against the pole without leaving any space between the stick and the pole with all height targets facing the DSLR operator.

 At the pole, the small camera operator takes all necessary photos at the pole.
 This will include pole tags, birthmarks, inspection tags, and "up shots" (pictures against the pole that help recognize angles of power hardware, streetlights, and more).
 The final picture the small camera will take is called the "back shot."
 This is taken opposite of the height shot to give a better perspective of the power and communications space.

-After taking the height shot, the SLR operator will take a zoomed in "side shot" of the power and communications space on the pole.
+After taking the height shot, the DSLR operator will take a zoomed in "side shot" of the power and communications space on the pole.

-As the team moves to the next midspan, the SLR operator will take their opposite "hallway shot," and mark the pole "done" on the smartphone.
-If the crew returns to take additional photos of the pole, the SLR operator can press the "took more photos" button to create another time bucket for the node in question.
+As the team moves to the next midspan, the DSLR operator will take their opposite "hallway shot," and mark the pole "done" on the smartphone.
+If the crew returns to take additional photos of the pole, the DSLR operator can press the "took more photos" button to create another time bucket for the node in question.

 The process is then repeated until the job is complete.
-A field team's progress can be tracked at any time within the job, as time buckets and midspan sections update in real-time.
-Design can be completed quickly in the field, and SLR operator can add spans and anchors easily from the smartphone.
+A field team's progress can be tracked at any time within the job, as time buckets and midspan sections update in real-time (as long as the fielder is online).
+Design can be completed quickly in the field, and DSLR operator can add spans and anchors easily from the smartphone.

 Though scopes of work differ, a two-person crew should be able to collect 100-200 poles in a given day.